Get XPath for Web Scaping by Using Chrome or Firefox

 In the context of web scraping, XPath is a useful tool that helps you get a path to a certain place of HTML and extract whatever you can find there.

-In this article, I will show you how you can use XPath to scrape websites and extract valuable data that you can use for whether SEO campaigns, social media campaigns, content marketing, etc.
+In this article, I will show you how you can use XPath to scrape websites and extract valuable data that you can use for SEO campaigns, social media campaigns, content marketing, etc.

 Find XPath Using Firefox & Chrome